What's the 'Topic Web?'

 Ruskin Junior School Curriculum

-The Big Idea curriculum inspires the imagination of both children and adults in the school community and generates sparks of curiosity.
+The Topic Web curriculum inspires the imagination of both children and adults in the school community and generates sparks of curiosity.
 In a nutshell, it is a theme that provides links across many areas of the curriculum.
 We believe that a curriculum, taught in this thematic way, promotes a love of learning and a willingness to explore.

-We use the National Curriculum as a starting point for planning our Big Ideas.
+We use the National Curriculum as a starting point for planning our Topic Webs.
 The national curriculum provides an outline of core knowledge and skills around which teachers develop exciting and stimulating lessons to promote the development of pupils' knowledge, understanding and skills.
 Our children will have the opportunity to be creative, to be physically active and to be academically challenged.

 At the end of the 2019 academic year we reviewed our curriculum to ensure we were providing our children with the best possible learning experiences.
 As a school we set out to ensure that across the whole school there was progression across subjects and topics.
 This work guides teachers when planning areas of learning across a year.